 The aim of this project is to engage in processes of co-establishment with artists in order to establish and share what will be called “convivial epistemologies.”
 In order to attain convivial practices of living together it is necessary to find a new common epistemological ground.

-The question of conviviality as potentiality will be researched in connection to relevant predicaments in South Africa, Australia, Lebanon and Austria:
+The question of conviviality as potentiality will be researched in connection to relevant predicaments in South Africa, Australia, Lebanon, Israel and Austria:

 - Decolonial practices from LGBT*QIA+ communities for new society formations in the post-apartheid regime in South Africa;